In this post

 One of the surprises that 2019 left is that Garmin has resurrected its specific swimming watch.
 The Garmin Swim 2 is a rare avis, the only one in its kind.
 There are no other models that are mainly focused on swimmers since, in fact, pure swimmers are not usually watch lovers.

-But of course, the pool is one thing and open water swimming is quite another.
+But of course, swimming in the pool is one thing and open water swimming is quite another.
 In the pool you can be guided by the clock on the wall, in open water you have no other choice than to look at your wrist.

 The Garmin Swim 2 is basically a Garmin Forerunner 45 with software adapted to swimming and with some different features that are not present in any other Garmin watch.
 But being something exclusive comes with a price.
 I'm not going to lie to you, the Swim 2 is an expensive watch for what it offers.

-And precisely because of that too high price I never forget the other options.
+And precisely because of that high price I never forget the other options.
 Basically you can use any of those that are multisport, including the Garmin Vivoactive 3.

 But keep in mind that the Vivoactive 3 does not have an open water swimming profile.
 If you need it, I refer you back to the previous section of triathlon watches, they are the ones that usually have an open water profile with a slightly more lucid GPS management, but don't expect wonders, the performance in these conditions is quite limited by how the technology works.